syncfusion-content/flutter-docs/Flutter/barcode/overview.md

 # Flutter Barcodes (SfBarcodeGenerator) Overview

-The Syncfusion Flutter Barcode Generator is a data visualization widget used to generate and display data in a machine-readable format.
+The Syncfusion<sup>&reg;</sup> Flutter Barcode Generator is a data visualization widget used to generate and display data in a machine-readable format.
 It provides a perfect approach to encode text using supported symbology types.

 ![Overview flutter barcode](images/getting-started/overview1.jpg)